Apple Service Fundamentals

 Participants learn to identify different models of Apple Watch, their controls, and navigations options.

 Participants learn the settings, features, and troubleshooting techniques associated with Apple TV and tvOS.

-Participants learn to explain the features and functions of the Home App as well as how to configure and troubleshoot.
+Participants learn to explain the features and functions of the Home app, and learn how to configure and troubleshoot it.

 Participants learn the basics of setting up and supporting Apple Pay.